kayousterhout/trace-analysis/README.md

 if you are running a special version of Spark and HDFS.
 Contact Kay Ousterhout if you are interested in doing this; otherwise, just be aware that part of the pink compute time may be spent read from or writing to HDFS.

+## FAQ

+If you get an error that ends with:

+    median_runtime = numpy.percentile(runtimes, 50)
+    AttributeError: 'module' object has no attribute 'percentile'

+you need to upgrade your version of `numpy` to at least 1.5.